team-affix/as-module/README.md

 # as-module
-A Separate Application Utilizing Affix Services Connectivity Through as-client.
+A Separate Application Utilizing Affix Services Connectivity through as-client.

+You should __fork__ this repo in order to create your own affix services module.